limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

 ### (Pre-Intake) Modernization and Decommission Planning
 Task                                              | Status   | Comments (only if yellow or red)
 ------------                                      | -------- | -------------
-Identify VA application owner                     | Yellow        | Gary is PM; who is application owner?
+Identify VA application owner                     |       | Gary is System Owner; Kenneth Winsat is business owner; PM for migration Duane Worfill
 Initial cloud suitability 6 questions completed   |  N/A      | Ken/Intake has not deployed this yet
 ITOPs to review if "obsolete" system based on usage   |  Complete   | Not obsolete ECSO Migration wave planning started              | Complete   |  Wave 2 Baseline costs (pre-cloud) documented             |      | Need baseline costs to calculate cost savings Validated ACTIVE users / traffic analytics for past 12 months   |      |
-ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     |
-VIPR Epics completed                              | Yellow     | Did not go through VIPR; does info need to be entered?
+ROM and funding information provided (e.g., UFR, research vs. OIT dollars, etc. | Complete     | Cost analysis for IBM VIPR Epics completed                              |      | VBMS has VIPR; but did not go through a specific process for migration
-Routing tab in VIPR workbook completed            | Yellow     | Did not go through VIPR; does info need to be entered?
+Routing tab in VIPR workbook completed            |    | Did not go through VIPR; does info need to be entered?
 100% complete pre-intake checklist                |  N/A    | Checklist in development by CAS
 COMPLETED ALL (PRE Intake) Tasks                  |  |

 ### OIT Unified Intake (VIPR)
 Task                                          | Status   | Comments (only if yellow or red)
 ------------                                 | -------- | -------------
-VIPR ID created                               | RED     | No VIPR ID VIPR workbook (tab for cloud) 100% completed              |      | EPMO IA analysis completed              |      |
+VIPR ID created                               |      | No VIPR ID; part of BAM portfolio VIPR workbook (tab for cloud) 100% completed   |      | EPMO IA analysis completed              |      |
 ECSO wave migration designated              |Complete      | Wave 2 EPMO PM assigned              |  Complete    | Gary